 Hutchison, NationSwell: What are some of the programs, signature initiatives, or some facets of the work that you’re doing at One Mind that feel particularly cut-through?

 Pike, OneMind: I knew I wanted to lead an organization focused on translating science into practice, and One Mind felt like the right fit for a couple of reasons.
-For one thing, there’s a deep commitment to grounding the organization in science, which aligned closely with how I believe the mental health field needs to move forward.
-But there’s also a more personal reason: My paternal uncle was diagnosed with schizophrenia at 20 or 21, before I was born.
+For one thing, there’s a deep commitment to grounding the organization in science, which aligns closely with how I believe the mental health field needs to move forward.
+But there’s also a more personal reason: My paternal uncle was diagnosed with schizophrenia when he was around 20 years old, before I was born.
 As a child, I used to visit him with my father on Sundays at Rockland State Psychiatric Hospital, where he lived as a ward of the state for most of his adult life.
-Over the years, I watched someone essentially languish there.
-It wasn’t because people didn’t care — there were many deeply committed professionals working at the hospital — but the treatments and the understanding of serious mental illness at the time were very limited.
+But more than living there, he languished there.
+It wasn’t because people didn’t care.
+There were many deeply committed professionals working at the hospital, but the treatments and the understanding of serious mental illness at the time were very limited.
 I remember riding home after those visits thinking, we have to be able to do better than this.
-I’m sure that experience shaped my path toward becoming a clinical psychologist.
+I’m sure that experience shaped my path toward becoming a clinical psychologist, and ultimately joining One Mind.

-One Mind was founded by the Staglin family after their son, Brandon, was diagnosed with schizophrenia.
+One Mind was founded by Shari and Garen Staglin after their son, Brandon, was diagnosed with schizophrenia.
 In contrast to my uncle’s experience, Brandon is thriving today.
 He serves as our Chief Advocacy and Engagement Officer, and the opportunity to work alongside him was an important part of my decision to join the organization.
 In a certain poetic way, it feels like being able to say, we’re doing better now, Uncle Henry.
-This is the outcome we hope for: people living full, flourishing lives despite serious mental illness.

-A diagnosis like schizophrenia is not unlike a cancer diagnosis in that you can do everything right and still face difficult outcomes, but we can do far more now than we once could to help people thrive.
-Being at One Mind also means working closely with people who have lived experience and ensuring their perspectives shape what we do.
+Of course, a diagnosis like schizophrenia is not unlike other serious health conditions where you can do everything right and still face difficult outcomes, but we can do far more now than we once could to help people thrive.
+One Mind’s commitment to integrating people with lived experience in all our programming under Brandon’s leadership, is enormously valuable and meaningful and ensures that the priorities and perspectives of those we aim to serve shape what we do.

 What excites me every day is the way our work pushes the field forward across three core pillars: The One Mind Rising Star Academy supports researchers pursuing bold, breakthrough ideas in neuroscience to better understand the brain and develop new interventions; the One Mind Accelerator brings investment, technology, and innovation into mental health to build scalable, sustainable solutions; and One Mind at Work takes those insights into workplaces, helping organizations rethink how work itself supports mental health and well-being.